The Puglia Culinary Tour

 The cuisine of Puglia is based on the produce at a very local level, so is different to the food from other Italian regions.
 Seasonal vegetables, as well as focaccia and other breads, dominate this cuisine.
 All these are based on the abundant fresh ingredients as well as the ever-present extra virgin olive oil - a simple and effective cuisine.
 Recipes have been handed down through the generations and are truly expressive of the Mediterranean diet.
 The purity of flavour expressed in this cuisine is gaining it a reputation internationally, such that you’ll now find Pugliese dishes in top international restaurants.

-The session is hands on and we are all involved in making a series of dishes, and we finish off the session by dining on the lunch that we’ve prepared.
+The cooking session is hands on and we are all involved in making a series of dishes.
+We finish off the session by dining on the lunch that we’ve prepared.

 Day 3 – Alberobello and Polignano A Mare